 As we do need all Welfare Officers to have training in a sports safeguarding.
-We do not accept pre-existing general Time To Listen courses but can consider sports specific Time to Listen courses completed in the last three years.
+We do not accept pre-existing general Time To Listen / Child Welfare courses but can consider sports specific Time to Listen / Child Welfare courses completed in the last three years.

-However, we strongly recommend that all Welfare Officers also attend the England Athletics Time to Listen course, as it is sport specific and will give you details of policies and processes in athletics.
+However, we strongly recommend that all Welfare Officers also attend the England Athletics Child Welfare course, as it is sport specific and will give you details of policies and processes in athletics.

 I am trained in safeguarding through my work/other role.
-Can I be exempt from attending the Time to Listen and/or Adult Welfare training?
+Can I be exempt from attending the Child Welfare and/or Adult Welfare training?

 England Athletics recognises and values Club Welfare Officers who have previous knowledge and training in safeguarding.
 Your experience will be an asset to your club.
 However, it is important that you complete the England Athletics courses, which focus on our own internal reporting procedures and policies and case studies in athletics, to ensure everyone in athletics knows how to report within the sport and when and how to report concerns externally.